Master's Degree in Bioethics and Biolaw (Interuniversity)

-The Master's Degree in Bioethics and Biolaw, which is part-time and organised jointly by the University of La Laguna and the University of Las Palmas de Gran Canaria, is the result of the adaptation of a previous Master's Degree in which, in addition to the two Canarian universities, the Universities of the Basque Country, Zaragoza and Rovira i Virgili participated.
-The need for training in Bioethics has been clearly established in recent years, as a result of the complexity that clinical practice has acquired and the paradigm shift in the relationships between professionals and patients.
-"Good intentions" or common sense are not enough; it is necessary to delve deeper into the philosophical and anthropological foundations of the human being, health and illness, as well as into the current ethical and deontological criteria, as well as into the legal consequences and civil and criminal liability of medical acts.
-The importance of bioethics has been underlined by numerous works within international organisations (WHO, UNESCO, ERC) and international medical associations.
-The aim of this master's degree is to train, in a multidisciplinary way, professionals from different fields who are interested in increasing their training in the different aspects of bioethics and biolaw.
-In previous editions, for example, students of medicine, nursing, physiotherapy, pharmacy, biology, veterinary medicine, chemistry, law, philosophy, social work, economics, basic research and others have participated.
+The online Master's Degree in Bioethics and Biolaw, organized jointly by the University of La Laguna and the University of Las Palmas de Gran Canaria, is the result of the adaptation of a previous degree in which, in addition to the two Canarian universities, the Universities of the Basque Country, Zaragoza, and Rovira i Virgili participated.
+The need for training in Bioethics has been clearly established in recent years, as a consequence of the acquired complexity of clinical practice and the paradigm shift in the relationships between professionals and patients.
+"Good intentions" or common sense are not enough; it is necessary to delve deeper into the philosophical and anthropological foundations of human beings, health, and disease, as well as into current ethical and deontological criteria, as well as into the legal consequences and civil and criminal liability of medical acts.
+The importance of bioethics has been underscored by numerous studies within international organizations (WHO, UNESCO, ERC) and international medical associations.
+This master's program aims to provide multidisciplinary training to professionals from diverse fields who are interested in furthering their education in the various aspects of bioethics and biolaw.
+Previous editions have included students from medicine, nursing, physiotherapy, pharmacy, biology, veterinary medicine, chemistry, law, philosophy, social work, economics, basic research, and other fields.

 General information